Changing Trains in the EU

 Connecting in Lille

 This will generally be a platform change if you are connecting to high-speed services, such as a TGV.
 Some local rail services also operate from Lille-Flandres, a short walk away.
-Railbookers will include a map with your tickets if your holiday includes this connection.
+Sign up for special offers to receive a free EU Route Map.

 What to expect at the train station as you start and continue your adventure